pnxtech/skafos-test/source/front-end/website/README.md

 # website

 ![](website.png)

 This project was built using the [Create React App](https://github.com/facebook/create-react-app).
 I also installed the material design UI components for aesthetic value.
+Additionally, I added Redux for state management.

 Use `yarn start` to launch the website locally.